 The foolish tree fairy was an earlier birth of Cula Kokalika, a greedy disciple of the Buddha, and the lion and tiger were earlier births of Sariputta and Moggallana, two of the Buddha’s top disciples.
 During a rains retreat, Sariputta and Moggallana stayed at Cula Kokalika’s place with the instruction not to tell the locals they were there.
 After the three months had passed, they set off back to the Buddha’s monastery.
 Right after they departed, Cula Kokalika boasted to people about who had been staying with him.
 They immediately took food and robes for donating and rushed after the departed disciples to pay respect.
 Knowing that Sariputta and Moggallana were very frugal and would not accept the gifts, Cula Kokalika followed, expecting that the things would be given to him.
 But the elder disciples just told the people to keep everything, and this made Cula Kokalika angry.

-A short time later Sariputta and Moggallana led a thousand disciples on an alms pilgrimage, and when they passed through Cula Kokalika’s town the lay people greeted them enthusiastically and donated many robes and other things.
+A short time later, Sariputta and Moggallana led a thousand disciples on an alms pilgrimage, and when they passed through Cula Kokalika’s town the lay people greeted them enthusiastically and donated many robes and other things.
 Again they gave nothing to Cula Kokalika, and this time he was so furious he began insulting Sariputta and Moggallana for being greedy and selfish.
 So the disciples departed.
-The people begged them to stay, but could not change their minds.
-They told Cula Kokalika to fix the problem that he had created, and if he could not convince Sariputta and Moggallana to return he would have to go live elsewhere.
+People begged them to stay, but could not change their minds.
+The angry people told Cula Kokalika to fix the problem that he had created, and if he could not convince Sariputta and Moggallana to return he would have to go live elsewhere.
 Fearful of losing his home, he went to the Buddha’s monastery and begged Sariputta and Moggallana to come back with him because the people of his town respected and missed them.
 But they refused, so Cula Kokalika left the monastery alone.